pietrodn/filter-bubble/slide.md

 * Example: a search for "Egypt" can yield different results:
     1. Protests and political issues
     2. Travel and vacation information
-* More and more difficult to find *what we don't know we want*.
+* More and more difficult to find *what we don't know we want*

-Researchers found out that in Google searches **11.7% of results show differences** due to personalization. [@hannak2013]
+Researchers found out that in Google searches **11.7% of results show differences** due to personalization [@hannak2013]

 # Proposed remedies and counter-objections

 ## Moralizing filters

-Problem: the Internet is showing off what we *want* to see, but not what we *need* to see.
+Problem: the Internet is showing off what we *want* to see, but not what we *need* to see

 * What if one day Google could urge us to stop obsessing over Lady Gaga's videos and instead pay attention to Darfur?
 * Would it be a good idea to make multinational companies **moralizing agents**?